thesephist/ink/README.md

 - Ink doesn't need to be highly efficient or fast, especially compared to compiled languages
 - Ink doesn't need to be particularly concise

+## Getting started

+You can run Ink in three main ways:

+1. The Ink binary `ink` defaults to executing whatever comes through standard input.
+So you can pipe any Ink script to the binary to execute it.
+2. Use `ink -input <file>.ink` to execute an ink script file.
+You may pass the flag multiple times to execute multiple scripts, like `ink -input a.ink -input b.ink`.
+3. Invoke `ink -repl` to start an interactive repl session, and start typing ink code.
+You can run files in this context by executing `@load <file>.ink` in the repl prompt.

 ## Overview

 Here's an implementation of FizzBuzz in the Ink language.